AspireOrg/aspirewallet/local-development/readme.md

-Local Counterwallet Development Instructions
+Local Aspirewallet Development Instructions
 ============================================

 Introduction
 -------------------------------

-To develop on counterwallet locally, this folder contains configuration for a local nginx server that can proxy requests to a remote counterwallet instance.
+To develop on aspirewallet locally, this folder contains configuration for a local nginx server that can proxy requests to a remote aspirewallet instance.

-You may use your own remote counterwallet server or the public counterwallet server at wallet.counterwallet.io.
+You may use your own remote aspirewallet server.

 Usage